 - The disciples must have thought (Matt 8:23-27): “The only reason we are in this storm is because we obeyed the Lord.
 Why did we listen to him?”
 They must have thought to themselves, we are fishermen, he is only a carpenter, we know better.
 Now he has put our lives in danger and there is no way out.

-- Mary and Marthe in John 11 must have wondered to themselves after Lazarus had died, “We thought Jesus loved Lazarus.
+- Mary and Martha in John 11 must have wondered after Lazarus died, “We thought Jesus loved Lazarus.
 We thought he cared about our family.
 After all we have done for Him, he couldn’t even find the time in His heart to come to us in our time of need.
 Don’t say Jesus loves us, he could have helped and he didn’t.”

 - At Jesus crucifixion, the disciples must have said: “We thought Jesus was going to save the world, but he could not even save himself.
 Now the authorities are out looking for us!
 We believed Him, but now he is gone.
 What do we do now?
 Do we go back to life as before?”

 Each of the stories must have had that moment, where in their desperation they wondered about Jesus: if He really was in control, if He really was God.

 As believers living anywhere on this broken planet, we can anticipate that this moment will come up.
 Where we have to make a decision in our hearts about what we really believe.
 Do we believe He is in control, or not?

 What we believe will determine how we face what comes next in our lives.

 Will we face it in fear thinking that we have to try and control everything including ourselves.
 Or will we face it in faith (essentially believing what we cannot see right now, for which there is no physical proof perhaps, but still believing that God is in control in all situations.)